Hakuba Goryu skied into Golden Week, closing 6 May

 My Recommendation

-Start at Escal Plaza — Burton store, Subway, onsen, rentals all under one roof.
-The Toomi slope is one of the most satisfying first runs in Hakuba: wide open, great views, and every route funnels back here.
-When Happo-One's gondola shuts down in wind, Goryu is usually still running.
+I recommend starting your day at the Escal Plaza base, which has a Burton flagship store, Subway, an onsen, and a rental counter all under one roof.
+The Toomi slope is one of the most satisfying first runs in Hakuba — wide, open, and scenic — and every route on the mountain leads back here.
+When Happo-One's gondola closes due to wind, Goryu usually stays fully open.

 Hakuba Goryu is a well-rounded snow resort made up of three zones—Iimori, Toomi, and Alps-Daira.
 Up high, Alps-Daira serves panoramic intermediate-to-advanced terrain; at the base, Toomi runs Japan-style night skiing; and Iimori caters to first-timers and families with gentle slopes and kids’ facilities.
 The upper mountain is interlinked with Hakuba 47, letting you sample varied terrain and longer laps in a single day.
 Visitors will find English- and Chinese-language lessons, robust rental options, and clear base-area amenities (food, lockers, changing rooms) for smooth logistics.
 On storm days you can chase powder, on bluebirds you’ll ride with big alpine views, and after sunset you can switch to night skiing—Hakuba Goryu’s versatility makes it an easy recommendation for mixed-ability groups and short trips alike.